ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 : The value in the token field is used to match responses to requests.

 tc-list
-: The tc-list parameter enumerates the Trusted Components to be deleted, in the form of component-id byte strings.
+: The tc-list parameter enumerates the Trusted Components to be updated, in the form of component-id byte strings.

 manifest-list